From Sequence to Catalytic Activity

-We have established a connection between natural sequence data and enzyme activity/stability (PNAS, 2022), prompting us to introduce the concept of ‘evolutionary catalysis (NSR, 2023).’
+We have established a connection between evolutionary sequence data and enzyme activity/stability (PNAS, 2022) using generative AI.
+This prompts us to introduce the concept of ‘evolutionary catalysis (NSR, 2023).’
 Our research provides a fresh perspective on enzyme catalysis and evolution, marking the beginning of an exciting journey.
-We are committed to pioneering in this field using both computation and experiment.
+We are committed to advancing this field.

 Rational Enzyme Engineering

-We have showcased the utilization of natural sequence data to enhance enzyme activity/stability (PNAS, 2023).
-Currently, our lab is heavily involved in enzyme engineering across diverse areas, such as natural product biosynthesis.
+We have leveraged naturally evolved enzyme sequences to enhance activity and stability beyond their wild-type counterparts, which have been optimized over billions of years (PNAS, 2023).
+Our work also demonstrated that sequence data can predict individual steps in enzymatic reactions (JACS, 2025).
+Currently, our lab is involved in enzyme engineering across diverse areas, such as natural product biosynthesis.
 Additionally, we are conducting bioinformatics analysis and genome mining to discover novel enzymes of interest.

 AI-Driven Drug Discovery